 2. Get insured

-Whether you’re renting a chair in a salon or running your own salon, you’ll need specialist insurance for beauty therapists which should include professional treatment liability insurance, public liability insurance and, if you have any employees, employers’ liability insurance.
+Whether you’re renting a chair in a salon or running your own salon, you’ll need specialist insurance for beauty therapists to include combined professional, treatment and public liability insurance and, if you have any employees, employers’ liability insurance.

 Insurance protects you, your business, employees and clients, and will cover the costs if you have to defend a legal claim against you or pay compensation.